 Such matters are subject to many uncertainties and the outcome is often difficult to predict, particularly in the earlier stages of a case.
 There are also situations where the Group may enter into a settlement agreement.
 This may occur in order to avoid the expense, management distraction or reputational implications of continuing to contest liability, even for those matters for which the Group believes it should be exonerated.
-The uncertainties inherent in all such matters affect the amount and timing of any potential outflows for both matters with respect to which provisions have been established and other contingent liabilities.
-The Group makes provisions for such matters brought against it when, in the opinion of management after seeking legal advice, it is more likely than not that the Group has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required, and the amount can be reliably estimated.
+The uncertainties inherent in all such matters affect the amount and timing of any potential outflows for both outflow of resources will be required, and the amount can be reliably estimated.
 If any of those conditions is not met, such matters result in contingent liabilities.
 If the amount of an obligation cannot be reliably estimated, a liability exists that is not recognized even if an outflow of resources is probable.
 Accordingly, no provision is established even if the potential outflow of resources with respect to select matters could be significant.